& Snow Play Areas.There are two managed areas at Mt Buffalo National

 Carrying Snow Chains The requirement to carry snow chains

-is assessed on a daily basis by staff at Mt Buffalo.
-When it is identified that
+is assessed daily by staff at Mt Buffalo.
+When it is identified that there will

-there will be an extended period of fine weather, that will not produce icy or
+be an extended period of fine weather, that will not produce icy or snowy road

-snowy road conditions, the requirement to carry changes will be revoked.
-This
+conditions, the requirement to carry changes will be revoked.
+This will be

-will be communicated via signage at the entrance to the park as well as by the
+communicated via signage at the entrance to the park as well as by the email

 When staff assess there is a weather change that